acconeer/acconeer-python-exploration/README.md

 If you have a version of PyQt installed, it might conflict with PySide6.
 If this is the case for you, we recommend using virtual environments to separate the two installations.

-To run the GUI on Ubuntu 20.04, `libxcb-xinerama0-dev` needs to be installed:
+To run the application on Ubuntu 20.04, `libxcb-xinerama0-dev` needs to be installed:
 ```
 sudo apt update
 sudo apt install -y libxcb-xinerama0-dev